Where to go for Brunch In Dublin - The City Centre

 As One, City Quay

 This bright and spacious café on the quays focuses on serving seasonal, locally sourced food that's good for your gut.
-As One boasts a hefty roster of the best suppliers around, including McNally Farm, Merry Mill Oats, Village Dairy and Cloudpicker coffee, and their brunch menu makes good use of great ingredients.
+As One boasts a hefty roster of the best suppliers around, including McNally Farm, Ballyhubbock Cheese, Village Dairy and Cloudpicker coffee, and their brunch menu makes good use of great ingredients.
 While we’d love to say we'd be going for their 'In Season' veg plate, we don't think we could resist the 'Breakfast Muffin', loaded with free range sausage meat, black pudding, an organic fried egg, melted cheddar and organic greens.

 Urban Brewing, George's Dock CHQ